zirafa/pushtape-player.js/README.md

           playNext: true, // stop after one sound, or play through list until end
           autoPlay: false,  // start playing the first sound right away
-          repeatAll: false, // repeat playlist after last track containerClass : '', // If empty, scan entire page for audio links.
+          repeatAll: false, // repeat playlist after last track
+          keyboardControl: true, // allow spacebar to toggle play-pause, right and left arrows to seek +/- 5 seconds containerClass : '', // If empty, scan entire page for audio links.
 If set, limits the scope of search inside containerClass autoScan : true, // Automatically observe changes to container and scan for new links to add to playlist
           linkClass : '', // By default, add all links found.
 If set, will only add links with this class